MyEtherWallet/knowledge-base-v3/src/content/getting-started/protecting-yourself-and-your-funds.md

 #### 20. Lastly: use your brain
 <ul>
   <li id="pyayfl_22">
     Think for a moment.
 Don't assume, ask.
 Don't blindly follow, question.
-If something doesn't seem right...if you feel like the luckiest fucker on Earth...or if you find yourself asking, "I wonder why I haven't seen this on reddit yet", there is likely a reason.
+If something doesn't seem right...if you feel like the luckiest person on Earth...or if you find yourself asking, "I wonder why I haven't seen this on reddit yet", there is likely a reason.
   </li>
 </ul>